kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 ### Fill `*`

 <br>
-The `*` acts as a wild card, that will match any word or phrase.<br>
+The `*` acts as a wild card that will match any word or phrase.<br>
 <br>

 #### Example `*`

 <br>
-Let's say, that one remembers hearing something about U.S. Census, but never really understood what it is.
+Let's say that one remembers hearing something about U.S. Census, but never really understood what it is.
 One could send a query like this:<br>
 <br>